marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_push.md

 ## tanzu accelerator push

-Push local path to source image
+(DEPRECTAED) Push local path to source image

 ### Synopsis

-Push source code from local path to source image used by an accelerator
+(DEPRECATED) Push source code from local path to source image used by an accelerator

 ```
 tanzu accelerator push [flags]